dariuszdawidowski/grind-wallet/README.md

 Some of the icons are redistributed under the Apache 2.0 license.
 All other icons are either redistributed under their respective licenses or are distributed under the Apache 2.0 license.

+## License for the QR code library

+The file in libs/qrcode.min.js has a separate license.
+Please see https://davidshimjs.github.io/qrcodejs/.

+MIT License